← Back to Blog

 • Typical application: General construction, roofing

-• Most popular size in many markets
+• One of the most popular sizes in many markets

 IFI #10 / DIN ST 4.8